abisop/nuttx-docs/en/platforms/arm/stm32u5/boards/nucleo-u5a5zj-q/index.md

 1. These configurations use the mconf-based configuration tool.
 To change any of these configurations using that tool, you should:

-    1. Build and install the kconfig-mconf tool.
+    a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-    2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+    b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

-2. All of these configurations are set up to build under Linux using the "GNU Tools for ARM Embedded Processors" that is maintained by ARM (unless stated otherwise in the description of the configuration).
+2. All of these configurations are set up to build under Linux using the \"GNU Tools for ARM Embedded Processors\" that is maintained by ARM (unless stated otherwise in the description of the configuration).

     > <https://developer.arm.com/open-source/gnu-toolchain/gnu-rm>